 White Supremacy Culture and Principals

 I have written about how white supremacy culture spreads like a virus through our organizations and schools, ever replicating, and destroying cells like agents in the matrix.
-Well, I did a good job of talking about other people doing this, but what about the leaders?
+And, I did a good job of talking about other people doing this, but what about the leaders?
 Shit, what about me.
 Leaders can perpetuate it just the same.

 I understand that this is complicated when leaders are of color, women, and other oppressed backgrounds.
 We are coming from silenced positions with so much passion and insight waiting to explode.
 But nonetheless, power hoarding is power-hoarding.
 And distrust of teachers is always a bad thing.
 Absolute power corrupts absolutely, right?
 We ain’t having that.
 So let’s start with you.
+Or me.

 As a leader, I need to be able to look in the mirror and see if I am indeed powerhoarding, fearing open conflict, and being paternalistic.
 Honestly, we are pretty much trained to do this, and structures are built into the job to be “top down.”
 I often have heard the phrases, “the principal makes the final decision,” “that’s why you get paid the big bucks,” or “the buck stops here.”
 That comes with a lot of responsibility, pressure, and a higher salary, but it shouldn’t dwarf the power of the masses.
 Should the principal truly have veto power?
 I mean, shit, I am not the president.
-Education is a democratic good and should be governed as such, but I need to fight hard to make this happen.
+Education is a democratic good and should be governed as such, but I need to fight hard to maintain this.

 15 Ways Leaders Can Stop Power Hoarding